JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### stdout and stderr

 As we saw console.log is great for printing messages in the Console.
-This is what’s called the standard output, or `stdout`.
+This is what's called the standard output, or `stdout`.

 `console.error` prints to the `stderr` stream.